Oracle Log Backup

 - Skip log processing — log files remain untouched on the Oracle VM and are preserved within the image-level backup.

 If you enable application-aware processing for an Oracle VM, during the job session Veeam Backup & Replication installs non-persistent runtime components or uses (if necessary, installs) persistent agent components on this VM to collect information about the database and process archived logs according to job settings.
 Application-specific settings are configured at the Guest Processing step of the backup job wizard — you can specify how logs should be backed up and deleted for Oracle databases.

 - Veeam Backup & Replication supports archived log backup and restore for Oracle Database version 11 and later.
 Oracle Database may run on a Microsoft Windows VM or Linux VM.

 - Automatic Storage Management (ASM) is supported for Oracle Database 11 and later.

-- Oracle Database Express Edition (XE) are supported if running on Microsoft Windows machines only.
+- Oracle Database Express Edition (XE) is supported if running on Microsoft Windows machines only.

 - Archived Log Backup Jobs

 - Retention for Archived Log Backup